Armenia’s rural areas suffer from a lack of teachers, but programme participants provide local school children with a good education

 ranush was at first worried about how she’d explain to her parents her decision to become a teacher and leave the capital to teach in a village.
 She went through the arguments in her mind as she made her way to her family village.
 She was going to impress upon them the importance of giving an opportunity to children who have not had teachers or other educational basics.
 But she didn’t have to.
 Her parents immediately consented, and told her they were proud of her decision.

 Hranush went through a preparatory course organised by the programme.
-Over the course of five weeks, the participants were given mentors who trained them in new teaching methods and methodologies.
+Over the course of five weeks, the participants were given mentors who trained them in new teaching methodologies.

 “But, then you realise that these people have been living here their entire lives – what right do you have to complain about just two years?”
 Hranush says.

-Almost everyday Ms Vanesyan is the last one to leave school.
+Ms Vanesyan is usually the last one to leave school.
 After lessons she conducts extra-curricular activities.
-She organises movies for the students, teaches them national dances and needlework.
+She organises movies for the students, and also teaches them national dances and needlework.

 There are many examples of how Teach for Armenia participants change the lives of children in villages.
 For example, thanks to Zina Gukasyan, a schoolteacher in Lernaovit village and the efforts of her students, a park was established in the village.
 They received money to build the park through crowdfunding.
 Teacher Rudolf Harutyunyan in Blagodarnoe village founded a ‘business-club’, and convinced villagers to begin producing cheese and honey which were sold to fund the project.